Bad Weather & Road Conditions Accident Attorneys In Naperville, Illinois

 Illinois' Modified Comparative Negligence Rule

-In Illinois, fault is determined proportionately using the state's modified comparative negligence standard.
-Generally, this means that each driver, or party to the accident, will be assessed a personal percentage of fault.
+In Illinois, fault is determined proportionately using the state’s modified comparative negligence standard.
+Generally, this means that each driver, or party to the accident will be assessed a personal percentage of fault.
 If anyone seeks compensation, each driver will be responsible for damages that equate to their level of fault in the accident.

-If your percentage of fault, or negligence, rises to 50 percent or more, you will not be able to recover anything from the other party.
+If your percentage of fault or negligence, rises to 50 percent or more, you will not be able to recover anything from the other party.

-Weather-Related Driving Requirements in Illinois
+Weather-Related Driving Requirements In Illinois

 As many Illinois drivers know, weather conditions can be quite challenging at times.
 The Secretary of State recently released “Illinois 2021 Rules of the Road” to emphasize the various laws and driving standards that apply year-round.
-The document contains specific sections on driving in the fog, rain, high winds, and winter in general.
+The document contains specific sections on driving in the fog, rain, high winds and winter in general.

 These sections emphasize driving more slowly and increasing the distance between you and the vehicle in front of you while turning off cruise control.
 In the rain, Illinois law specifically requires that your vehicle's headlights must be on if you're using your windshield wipers.

-Liability for Road Conditions
+Liability For Road Conditions

 In addition to the pothole example in the opening section, other road conditions can make driving more dangerous and accident-prone.
 Other hazards include: